FC Silmash Kharkiv

-Gelferikh Sade Factory
+Hellferich Sade Factory

-It represented the engine factory Gelferikh Sade that existed since 1875 in Kharkiv and produced agricultural equipment.
+The club represented the German-owned engine factory Hellferich Sade (after its owner Max Helfferich, in Russian transliteration "Gelferikh") that existed since 1875 in Kharkiv and produced agricultural equipment.
 In 1918 the factory was nationalised and in 1922 it was renamed Hammer and Sickle (Серп и молот).
 Since the fall of the Soviet Union, the factory remained a state company.
 In 2005 it was announced bankrupt.

+Sade FC

+Originally the club was created in 1910 as Sade FC by British workers of the Hellferich Sade factory.

+The club competed predominantly at the Kharkiv Football League until the Bolshevik coup-d'état and completely dominated the league.
+For two seasons 1915-1916 Sade FC played in the Kharkiv Suburban Football League.

+The club played at its own stadiums.
+According to the Russian newspaper "K Sportu", published by the Moscow Football League, on 1 March 1914 the club played at owned wonderful stadium with seating capacity of 10,000.